Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: Approximate projective measurements

-\PRLsection{Approximating projective measurements} While exact equilibration to a state with Spectrum Broadcast Structure is impossible, there remains the question of how well an equilibrium state can approximate this structure.
+While exact equilibration to a state with Spectrum Broadcast Structure is impossible, there remains the question of how well an equilibrium state can approximate this structure.
 We saw earlier that, with increasing dimension of $\bigotimes_{k=1}^{N}\mathcal{H}_{k}$, one can approach the desired orthogonality condition required for objectivity (though recall that this was a weaker condition than Spectrum Broadcast Structure).
 In the same vein, we will now see that by collecting the observers' systems together into composite systems, which we call macro-observers, one can approach Spectrum Broadcast Structure exponentially as the size of these macro-observers increases.

 As discussed above, equilibration to a state exhibiting the appropriate statistics in the pointer basis, with no coherences between different pointer states, and allowing correlations between the observers and the system in this basis requires a conditional structure of the Hamiltonian given in Eq.~\eqref{eConditionalForm}.
-With the Strong Independence condition in mind, which demands that the observers should be uncorrelated except via their correlations with the system, we expand this to consider an interaction of the form
+With the Strong Independence condition in mind, which demands that the observers should be uncorrelated except via their correlations with the system, we expand this to consider an Hamiltonian of the form

-We can see this structure as coupling $k$ to $\sys$ with coupling strength $c_k$, such that for the system state~$i$, the action $H_{k}^{(i)}$ is performed.
+\mpel{This can be obtained from Eq.~\eqref{eHamStandardPlusFree}, for example, by assuming that both $H_\mathrm{E}$ and $V_\mathrm{E}$ consist of a sum of terms each acting only non-trivially on a single environmental subsystem $k$.} We can see Eq.~\eqref{eq:InteractionHamiltonianAprr} as coupling $k$ to $\sys$ with coupling strength $c_k$, such that for the system state~$i$, the action $H_{k}^{(i)}$ is performed.
 Assuming $ H$ in Eq.~\eqref{eq:InteractionHamiltonianAprr} to be non-degenerate and starting with the state ${\rho(0)=\rho_{\sys,0}\bigotimes_{k=1}^N \rho_{k,0}}$, we arrive at the equilibrium state